Gale

-The most common way of measuring wind force is with the Beaufort scale which defines a gale as wind from 50 km/h to 102 km/h.
+The most common way of describing wind force is with the Beaufort scale that defines a gale as wind from 50 km/h to 102 km/h.
 It is an empirical measure for describing wind speed based mainly on observed sea conditions.
-On the original 1810 Beaufort wind force scale, there were four different "gale" designations whereas generally today there are two gale forces, 8 and 9, and a near gale 7:
+On the original 1810 Beaufort wind force scale, there were four "gale" designations whereas generally today there are two gale forces, 8 and 9, and a near gale 7:

 Etymology

 The word gale is derived from the Middle English gale, a general word for wind of any strength, even a breeze.
 This word is probably of North Germanic origin, related to Icelandic gola (breeze) and Danish gal (furious, mad), which are both from Old Norse gala (to sing), from Proto-Germanic *galaną (to roop, sing, charm), from Proto-Indo-European *gʰel- (to shout, scream, charm away).
-One online etymology website suggests that the word gale is derived from an earlier spelling, gail, which it claims is of uncertain origin.